symfony/symfony-docs/components/lock.rst

         while (!$finished) {
             // perform a small part of the job.

+            // renew the lock for 30 more seconds.
             $lock->refresh();
-            // resource is locked for 30 more seconds.
         }
     } finally {
         $lock->release();